-One of the CWBYCTP goal is to increase the numbers of marrow donors and cord blood units on the CWBYCTP donor registry.
-The program seeks to help more people who have difficulty finding a matching donor by placing special emphasis on registering marrow donors and collecting cord blood units from these communities:
+One of the CWBYCTP goals is to increase the number of marrow donors and cord blood units on the CWBYCTP donor registry.
+The program seeks to help more people who have difficulty finding a matching donor by placing special emphasis on registering marrow donors and collecting cord blood units from these genetically varied communities:

 - American Indian or Alaska Native